andreealalaaaa/ATAD/README.md

      Trims whitespace and parses the input strings into integers, handling parsing errors similarly.
      Calls solveMeFirst with the parsed integers and prints the result.

-2. Simple Array Sum problem - Easy - 0.5 points
+2. Simple Array Sum problem - Easy - 0.5 points - simpleArraySum.rs
    https://www.hackerrank.com/challenges/simple-array-sum/problem?isFullScreen=true
    simpleArraySum  Function:
    Takes a slice of integers (&[i32]) as input.